AECCSB/org-docs/ArticlesOfIncorporation.md

 #### 1. Corporate Name

-The name of the corporation is `Association of Early Career Systems Biologists, LLC`.
+The name of the corporation is `Association of Systems Biologists`.

 #### 2. Corporate Purpose